Ottawa, December 14, 2021

-This document is also available in PDF (209 Kb) [help with PDF files]
+This document is also available in PDF (759 KB) [help with PDF files]

-This memorandum outlines and explains the Canada Border Services Agency's (CBSA) requirements and administrative policies regarding the transmission of pre-load and/or pre-arrival house bill data, the house bill close data and supplementary data to the CBSA for goods being imported to, or transiting through Canada.
+This memorandum outlines and explains specific Canada Border Services Agency (CBSA) requirements and administrative policies regarding the transmission of pre-load and/or pre-arrival house bill data, the house bill close data and supplementary cargo data to the CBSA for goods being imported to, or transiting through Canada.

-Note: supplementary data will be required for consolidated freight remaining on board (FROB) shipments in the air and marine modes only.
-For the purposes of this memorandum all references to pre-arrival will include pre-load requirements with respect to marine shipments where applicable.
+Note: Supplementary cargo data will be required for consolidated freight remaining on board (FROB) shipments in the air and marine modes only.
+As an exception, the CBSA will accept electronic house bills for FROB shipments.
+For the purposes of this memorandum all references to pre-arrival will include pre-load requirements with respect to marine shipments, where applicable.

-This memorandum also outlines and explains the CBSA's requirements and administrative polices regarding the movement and control of unreleased cargo in Canada.
+This memorandum also outlines and explains the CBSA's requirements and administrative policies regarding the movement and control of unreleased consolidated cargo in Canada.

 For information on the release of commercial goods, please refer to Memorandum D17-1-4, Release of Commercial Goods.